uozuAho/cslint/readme.md

 These work well, and are available without any extra packages (although you may want to add more analysers to support your style requirements).

-When configured as below, they run during build, and many violations can be fixed by running `dotnet format`.
+Using the settings added by `add_linting.fsx`, they run during build, and many violations can be fixed by running `dotnet format`.

-Quick start to add to your projects:

-- enable all rules: add `<AnalysisMode>All</AnalysisMode>` to your project file
-- treat warnings as errors:
-  `<CodeAnalysisTreatWarningsAsErrors>true</CodeAnalysisTreatWarningsAsErrors>`
-- check code style during build: add `<EnforceCodeStyleInBuild>true</EnforceCodeStyleInBuild>` to your project file
-- treat all style warnings as errors: add `dotnet_analyzer_diagnostic.category-Style.severity = error` to your editorconfig

-All checks are done during `dotnet build|run`
-Run `dotnet format` to autoformat.

 ### Built-in rules
 - quality (CA*): https://learn.microsoft.com/en-us/dotnet/fundamentals/code-analysis/quality-rules/